ronnyma/DataSciSpec/Getting_Cleaning/CodeBook.md

 * y_train.txt

-The above six files can be viewed upon as two sets of files.
-The files in each set are related to the other members by line number, e.g. line# n in subject_test.txt is related to line# n in X_test.txt
+The last six files above can be viewed upon as two sets of files.
+The files in each set are related to the other membersk [of the set] by line number, e.g. line# n in subject_test.txt is related to line# n in X_test.txt

 "subject"-files: Integers representing each test subject pareticipating in the study.
 Test and train-sets are disjoint.
 "y_"-files: Integers representing the activity done by the test subject.